 - Crime risks: Washington ranks second for property crime and 29th for identity theft and fraud nationwide.
 Consider add-ons and supplemental property damage coverage.

-- Property types: If you have special tools, valuables, electronics or other structures like a pool that need coverage, standard policies may not suffice.
-Look for companies with specific add-ons for additional protection.
+- Property types: Standard policies may not sufficiently cover special tools, valuables, electronics or structures like pools.
+Look for companies offering specific add-ons for these items.

 How Does Renters Insurance Coverage Work?